-- Market condition: Upon achievement of stock price of \$50 or more, \$60 or more, and \$70 or more.
-The stock price will be measured based on the volume-weighted average price per share for 90 consecutive trading days; - · Service condition: Vesting over 7-years; and - · Performance condition: Upon start of production of one series production program.
+- Public Market condition: Achievement of three stock price milestones: \$50 or more, \$60 or more, and \$70 or more.
+The stock price will be measured based on the volume-weighted average price per share for 90 consecutive trading days; - Service condition: Approximately 7-years of vesting; and - · Performance condition: Start of production for at least one series production program.